Candle article for the Herb Society

 [Warning for both projects: Never leave burning candles unattended – if giving as a gift, include a note about safety.]

-Join the UK Herb Society by downloading a membership leaflet (see link top right of new page).
+Join the UK Herb Society by downloading a membership leaflet from their website.

 More about pressed flowers